filemage/ibmcloud-schematics-filemage/README.md

 # FileMage Gateway Instance Creation using Catalog image

 FileMage Gateway is an FTP and SFTP server backed by IBM Cloud Object Storage.
-Files transfers are streamed in-memory without writing to disk and changes are visible in real-time.
+File transfers are streamed in-memory without writing to disk and changes are visible in real-time.
 Additional features include permission management and automatic TLS certificate management using Let's Encrypt.

 This directory contains the Terraform module to create FileMage Gateway instances using catalog input from the user.